 If your kid’s old enough to say, “Pass the bottle,” it’s too late.
 Look for these baby hunger cues: Licking their lips while cocking their head back and forth, sucking on things like their hands, “rooting” (a reflex where newborns turn their heads in small arcs until they find whatever stroked their cheek or mouth), and generally getting more wiggly, squirmy, and tense.

-Crying alone isn’t a hunger cue, but babies may emit a frustrated crying if parents fail to recognize a hunger cue.
+Of course, babies won’t be quiet about it when they’re hungry.
+While crying alone isn’t a hunger cue, babies may emit a frustrated wail if parents fail to recognize a hunger cue.
 It’s a key distinction.
 “People feed the baby, see that they seem fussy, assume they’re still hungry, tank ‘em up, the baby chills and goes to sleep, and a cycle of misunderstanding starts,” Freidenfelds says.
 That cycle makes your kid’s brain think it needs more food than its stomach.
 This is a lesson they will forget every Thanksgiving.

 How Often To Feed Your Baby

 Newborns need about eight feedings a day.
 Freidenfelds says during a growth spurt “they’re gonna get wiggy” and want a bottle up to 12 times a day.
 That averages out to a feeding every 2-to-3 hours.

 She also says to go by hunger cues, not the clock.
 “They’re not wearing a stopwatch saying, ‘It’s been 3 hours.’
 If they’re throwing red flags but you don’t feed them because ‘It isn’t time yet,’ they’re saying, ‘WTF?’”
 Presumably, that stands for, “Where’s the food?”